 Flashlight Press only publishes two to four books a year.
 They do not require you to have an agent or previous publishing experience.
 The editor tries to respond to queries as quickly as possible.
-The books they publish are targeted at four- to eight-year-olds.
+The books they publish are targeted at four-to eight-year-olds.
 The book should be between 500 and 1,000 words in length.
-It should have a universal theme and deal with a family or social situation are an artist, they do not want to see any artwork with your submission.
-If you are an artist, there is an additional set of guidelines to follow.
-To learn more visit their website here.
+It should have a universal theme and deal with a family or social situation.